- Carmen Guerrero, Career & Technical Education

 805-986-5800, ext 1937

-The Oxnard College Child Development Program embraces the diversity of the community as it provides an excellent and unique educational experience for individuals who are seeking a career in educating young children.
+The Oxnard College Early Childhood Education program embraces the diversity of the community as it provides an excellent and unique educational experience for individuals who are seeking a career in educating young children.
 The Child Development Program at Oxnard College is committed to quality instruction that is based on ethical standards of behavior as well as emphasizing respect for the dignity, worth, character, code of conduct, and uniqueness of each college student, each faculty member, each child and each family.

 The curriculum focuses on theoretical foundations as well as practical applications, providing students with a competent and eclectic perspective of their future professional, educational, and vocational endeavors.